-Moreover, the bill amends various sections of the Montana Code Annotated (MCA) to clarify employee classifications and enhance the administration of public assistance programs.
-It specifies that partners, sole proprietors, or members are not considered employees until notice is given and outlines the process for employers to elect coverage for corporate officers.
-The bill also classifies students in work-based learning activities as employees if they are paid, while unpaid students are considered volunteers.
-It includes provisions for investigating parenting arrangements in contested cases and allows the Department of Labor and Industry to request information from the Department of Revenue to address fraud in unemployment and workers' compensation benefits.
-A new appropriation of $802,500 from the general fund is allocated for the transitional benefits program, with the act set to take effect on July 1, 2025.
+Moreover, the bill amends various sections of the Montana Code Annotated (MCA) to clarify definitions related to employee classifications and public assistance programs.
+It specifies that corporate officers or managers are not considered employees until written notice is given and outlines the classification of students in work-based learning activities.
+The bill also allows the Department of Labor and Industry to request information from the Department of Revenue to investigate fraud related to unemployment and workers' compensation benefits.
+A new appropriation of $802,500 from the general fund is included to support the transitional benefits program, with the provisions set to be codified as part of Title 53, chapter 2, part 9 of the MCA, and an effective date of July 1, 2025.
+Overall, the bill aims to modernize language and enhance the efficiency of public assistance programs in Montana.

 Statutes affected: